 If you are feeling good, then you can progress it.
 You can progress it by going with 5 repetitions, going a little bit stronger to about 50% of your maximum contraction, or you can increase how long you are pushing forward to 2-5 seconds.
 Give that exercise a go in order to relieve your neck pain.

 If you are looking for more information when it comes to injury and pain, swing by ExercisesForInjuries.com.
 Enter in your injury or pain.
-There is a good chance I have an article, video or an interview that will help you overcome your injury or pain.
+There is a good chance I have an article, video, or interview that will help you overcome your injury or pain.

 Rick Kaselj, MS